mdjahidhasan009/SQL/join_.md

 SELECT * FROM A JOIN B ON 1 = 1;
 ```

-### Self-Join
+### Self Join
 This simply denotes a table joining with itself.
-A self-join can be any of the join types discussed above.
+A self join can be any of the join types discussed above.
 For example,
-this is a inner self-join:
+this is an inner self join:

 **MS SQL Server / MS Access Syntax:**
 ```sql